Iran denies report linking Iraq cooperation to nuclear talks

 IRNA did not elaborate.
 On Friday, the story on IRNA's website still showed remarks attributed to Zarif but the word Iraq had been omitted.
 A similar report by the semi-official Mehr news agency about Zarif’s comments continued to cite him mentioning Iraq.

-Iran has offered to cooperate with the United States on stabilising Iraq, which like Iran has a majority Shi'ite population, but Washington has responded cautiously.
+Iran has offered to cooperate with the United States on stabilizing Iraq, which like Iran has a majority Shi'ite population, but Washington has responded cautiously.

 Western officials have repeatedly said they do not want to mix the nuclear dossier with events elsewhere in the region.